 Matthew Hartwell Adjunct Instructor SIS | Instructional Revenue Centers (IRCs)

 Divya Ramjee Adjunct Instructor

-Jake Sepich is a current graduate student in the School of International Service's United States Foreign Policy and National Security program.
-Their research interests include cybersecurity, both in its ethics and how it will affect the future of warfare.
+Alexandra Klemer is a current second-year graduate student in the School of International Service's U.S. Foreign Policy and National Security program with a concentration in Transnational Security.
+Her research interests include critical and emerging technologies, transnational cyberterrorism, ethics and democracy in cyber space, and the future developments of war.

-Kathryn Urban is a current graduate student in the School of International Service’s Global Governance, Politics, and Security program.
-Her research interests include Arctic securitization and the strategic logic of drone warfare.
+Anna Miskelley is a current graduate student in the School of International Service’s U.S. Foreign Policy and National Security program.
+Her research interests include China’s military application of emerging technology, irregular warfare tactics, and artificial intelligence.